antmicro/topwrap/docs/source/description_files.md

 The `config` option allows the design to override [configuration settings](./config.md#available-config-options) using the same syntax as in the configuration files.
 This includes the list of repositories to load.
 Topwrap pre-parses the design document before fetching repositories, so the settings placed are picked up before the design is evaluated.

+The optional `positions` property allows specifying a path to the positions YAML file for this design (see below).
+The specified path, if relative, will be checked both in the directory Topwrap was launched from, and in the directory the design YAML is in.
+If the positions YAML file is present, it will automatically be loaded alongside the design YAML file.

 ### Hierarchies